 - Any cosigner information you want them to have

 You typically do not have to apply with a cosigner.
-You may be able to apply without one.
+You may be able to apply for student loan without one.
 Then, if you want to see more qualification options, you may add a cosigner later.
 Some lenders may run an application with and without a cosigner.